TheLeggestOne/table-roller/README.md

 This will:
 1. Roll on the "Encounters" table
-2. Based on that result, roll on the "WildBeasts" table
+2. Roll on the "WildBeasts" table
-3. Return both results linked together
+3. Display the WildBeasts result nested under the Encounters result

+**Key difference**: Chaining doesn't change the rolling mechanics—it only affects how results are displayed in the output.
+Chained results are indented/nested to show that the second table is a detail or expansion of the first table's result.

 ### Auto-Reroll Tables